ZanderUF/MSR_1D/README.md

 # MSR1D
 Modified point kinetics solver for MSR reactor transient calculations.
-Uses a 1D discontinous Galerkin approach for discretizing the temperature and fluid dyanmics equations.
+Uses a 1D discontinous Galerkin approach for discretizing the temperature and fluid flow equations.

 ## Building
 Requires LAPACK to be built.
 See [lapack-3.8.0](lapack-3.8.0) for details on how to build